paveltimofeev/screens.io/uiscructure.md

     - Email address / Password / Remember me for a week
     - Name / Email address / Password / Confirm Password
     - I forget my password
-    - Logo/ Welcome back / Create Account (Get inside / Become more confident in dev / Become an expert / Become a master / Start testing / Become brave / Become a master / Join us / Join Now / Join the Club / Join the Team / Get rid of mess / Get all ducks in row )
+    - Logo/ Welcome back / Create Account (Get inside / Become more confident in dev / Become an expert / Become a master / Start testing / Become brave / Join us / Join Now / Join the Club / Join the Team / Get rid of mess / Get all ducks in row )
     - Sign in / Register
     - Sign in with Google / Sign up with Google